 The sun has always been the object of veneration by the ancient peoples.
 It is much more than a star at the origin of life on earth, it symbolizes one of the manifestations of the divine in the cosmos.

 The sun “speaks” to us every day as long as we have the will to get up early.
 Indeed, with its morning rays, it irradiates our body with a presence that offers us both calm and inspiration.
-The auroral solar rays are like a rain of fine particles which come to nourish our spirit and our soul in the manner of a flower which absorbs this light to transform it into chlorophyll.
+The auroral solar rays are like a rain of fine particles which come to nourish our spirit and our soul in the manner of a leaf which absorbs this light to transform it into chlorophyll.

 satsang* (according to Wikipedia)